EthVM/EthVM/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the SSPL License - see the [LICENSE.md](LICENSE.md) file for details ([or read it here online](https://www.mongodb.com/licensing/server-side-public-license)).

 <div align="center">
   <img src="https://forthebadge.com/images/badges/built-with-love.svg" alt="built with love by enKryptIO team" />